The Ultimate Guide: Preparing for a Divorce [Get Your Free Copy]

 Call each of your banks, insurance companies, investment firms, employee benefits manager and brokerage companies and ask what actions, if any, you can take to protect your interests

 Stop direct deposits from employers and all contributions to any type of retirement fund.
-If your spouse is currently unaware of your divorce plans, you should contact your INVESTMENT company to make sure they will not send a notification that this has happened before you are able to talk with your spouse.
+If your spouse is currently unaware of your divorce plans, you should contact your INVESTMENT company to make sure they will not send a notification that this has happened before you can talk with your spouse.
 Keep in mind that Many 401K plans won’t remove a spouse as beneficiary without their written consent.

 Obtain a health insurance quote if your current health insurance is under spouse’s plan.